molstar/molstar-volseg/docs/hosting.md

 # All-in-one solution
 How to build database and run both API and frontend
-To build database, and to run both frontend and api, from cellstar-volume-server directory (default) run:
+To build database, and to run both frontend and api, from molstar-volseg directory (default) run:
 ```
 python preprocessor/src/tools/deploy_db/build_and_deploy.py  --csv_with_entry_ids test-data/preprocessor/db_building_parameters_custom_entries.csv
 ```